adam-mcdaniel/capitalist-chess/README.md

 1. The game is played by two players, each representing their own nation-state.
 2. Each nation-state has a national bank, which is used to fund the war effort.
     - Nation-states start with a base amount of currency **(measured in 1¢ pennies or 10¢ doubloons)**.
-    - Nation-states receive additional currency at the end of their turn based on their controlled territory, measured by the number of 2x2 "sectors" they control.
+    - Nation-states receive additional currency at the end of their turn by taxing their controlled territories: the 2x2 "sectors" they control.
 The four center sectors are each worth 2 doubloons per turn (20¢), and the remaining 12 sectors are each worth 1 doubloon per turn (10¢).
 3. Nation-states can use their currency to purchase additional pieces, which must be purchased on their two "home rows" (rows 1 and 2 for white, rows 7 and 8 for black).
 4. Nation-states may play multiple moves per turn, *for an exponential cost*.
     - Each move has a base cost of 1 doubloon, and each additional move accrues interest at a rate of 200%.
 For example, the first move costs 1 doubloon, the second move costs 2 doubloons, the third move costs 4 doubloons, and so on.